hphelion/documentation/devplatform/helion/admin/cluster/index.html.md

 ### Configure the Application Lifecycle Service Load Balancer[](#configure-the-helion-load-balancer "Permalink to this headline")

-**Note**

-An Application Lifecycle Service node configured as a Load Balancer cannot have any other roles enabled.
+**Note**: An Application Lifecycle Service node configured as a Load Balancer cannot have any other roles enabled.

 Attach the Application Lifecycle Service VM to the Core node:

-    $ kato node attach <MBUS_IP>
+    kato node attach <MBUS_IP>

 To set up the node as a Load Balancer automatically:

-    $ kato node setup load_balancer --force
+    kato node setup load_balancer --force

 This command fetches the IP addresses of all configured routers in the cluster.